kfitz/presentations-old/reclaim.md

 Note: What's so antisocial about social media, rather, is mostly a radical misunderstanding of sociality itself.

-> "It's the story of the hubris of good intentions, a missionary spirit, and an ideology that sees computer code as the universal solvent for all human problems."
+> “It’s the story of the hubris of good intentions, a missionary spirit, and an ideology that sees computer code as the universal solvent for all human problems.”
 (Vaidhyanathan 3)

 Note: Siva Vaidhyanathan has described the history of Facebook by saying that "It's the story of the hubris of good intentions, a missionary spirit, and an ideology that sees computer code as the universal solvent for all human problems."
 That ideology assumes, among other things, that "society" can be represented coherently through the network graph of a highly individuated self and its accumulated connections -- it's nodes and edges and that's about it.
 The failure to understand sociality as about human relationships and the complex, contingent ways that individuals with different histories, cultures, languages, and experiences build relationships through ongoing conversation and endless negotiation results in, at best, a deeply impoverished network.

-> "the subjugation of the social to the technical" (Eve, forthcoming)
+> “the subjugation of the social to the technical“ (Eve, forthcoming)

 Note: Martin Eve, in a forthcoming project that I was lucky enough to get a sneak preview of, thinks about this mode of platformization -- particularly with respect to the governance processes constructed through the blockchain and epitomized in the cryptocurrencies it supports -- as "the subjugation of the social to the technical."
 These technologies in fact represent the desire to eliminate the contingencies and complexities of the social and replace them wholesale with the technical.
 This desire and the degree to which it has manifested in our social media platforms is what leads me to argue that